-If a Qualified Adult works s/he can apply for FIS instead of a tapered Qualified Adult payment if the FIS payment is more beneficial to the family rate.
+If your spouse/partner is working and you are claiming a Qualified Adult increase on your Jobseeker's payment for him/her your spouse/partner can opt to apply for FIS instead if the FIS payment is more than the Qualified Adult increase.
 However, people receiving Jobseekers Allowance and working cannot claim FIS.